saquiborsaqib/MyRef/Docker/master.md

 Makes Development and Deployment more effecient.

 #### Where do Containers lives?  *--------- in Container Repository.*:
-  - Private
-  - Public like DockerHub
+  These Repositories can be Private or Public, like DockerHub.

 #### What is Container
   - Layers of images